Illustration of a lifter doing a 5-day workout split to build more muscle.

 5-day workout splits can be incredibly good for building muscle if you program them properly.
 When you’re training this often, it’s easy to beat up your hands, tire out your back, or accumulate nagging aches.
 Fortunately, there are simple methods for avoiding all those problems, which we’ll delve into in a moment.

 My two favourite 5-day workout splits are the Bro Split and the Outlift Split.
-Both are equally good for building muscle, but the Bro Split has more emphasis on aesthetics, whereas the Outlift Split puts more emphasis on progressively overloading the big compound exercises.
+Both are similarly good for building muscle, but I have a soft spot for the Outlift split.
 We’ll break down both splits in detail.

 What Are 5-Day Workout Splits?